 “Fats help curb hunger because it takes the body longer to break down, use, or store,” he says.
 Hormones also play a role, especially when it comes to muscle-supporting testosterone.
 "Fats are needed to create and balance out hormones in our body to function normally," McComsey adds.

 Fruit is great—it’s full of nutrients and antioxidants to help protect the body—but the downside is that it's also full of sugars (read: carbs).
 How do you not lose out on all the benefits?
 Swap in veggies (or fruits that people typically consider as vegetables) for fruit.

-This strategy allows you to keep the necessary nutrients and antioxidants in your diet, but reduce your overall sugar/carb and total calorie intake.
+This strategy allows you to keep the necessary nutrients and antioxidants in your diet, but reduces your overall sugar/carb and total calorie intake.
 One apple has 125 calories and 25 grams of carbs.
-One large red pepper—okay, technically a fruit, but generally prepared like a vegetable—has 40 calories and 5 grams of carbs.
+One large red pepper—okay, technically a fruit, but generally prepared like a vegetable—has 40 calories and 5g of carbs.
 You do the math.

 "You will not make more muscle this route," says McComsey.
 When you do cardio, you're burning calories, but you're missing the muscle growth stimulation from weight training.
 "The more muscle that you have, the more calories and fat you'll be burning," he says.

-McComsey recommends hitting the weight room 3-4 days per week with one of the days being a circuit style with a variety of exercises.
-If you need to do cardio, try one day of 20-minutes of fast-slow intervals.
+McComsey recommends hitting the weight room 3-4 days per week with one of the days being a circuit with a variety of exercises.
+If you need to do cardio, try one day of 20 minutes of fast-slow intervals.

 Party boy, are you?
 If you’re serious about losing weight and getting lean, you’d better start seriously considering the effects of alcohol on the body.